-Climate-smart development : adding up the benefits of actions that help build prosperity, end poverty and combat climate change (Vol. 2 of 2) : Executive summary (Arabic)
+Climate-smart development : adding up the benefits of actions that help build prosperity, end poverty and combat climate change (Vol. 2) : Executive summary (Arabic)

 This report describes efforts by the ClimateWorks Foundation and the World Bank to quantify the multiple economic, social, and environmental benefits associated with policies and projects to reduce emissions in select sectors and regions.
 The report has...
 See More +